 5. Optimise the accessibility of learning materials.

-After you've gone to all the hard work of building and implementing your capability development strategy, the next question is when and how your learning tools will be used.
+After you've gone to all the hard work of building and implementing your workplace learning strategy, the next question is when and how your learning tools will be used.
 For example, if your learning materials are just stored on company computers, rather than a multi-platform learning management system, your team will be less likely to review and revise information.

 To ensure your team makes the most out of your learning and development tools, download our free eLearning accessibility checklist here.